CodeFreezeAI/xcf/README.md

 5. Searches recursively in workspace folders with limited depth
 6. As a last resort, performs a fuzzy search for similar filenames

+This smart path resolution is used consistently across ALL file operations in xcf, including:
+- File reading and writing
+- Code snippets and analysis
+- Directory operations
+- File editing and deletion
+- Document operations in Xcode

-This means you can usually just use the filename without any path:
+This means you can usually just use the filename without any path for any operation:

 ```
 xcf snippet Constants.swift    // For humans
+xcf analyze Constants.swift    // For humans
+xcf edit Constants.swift       // For humans
 ```

 Or for AI assistants:

 ```
 mcp_xcf_snippet filePath="Constants.swift" entireFile=true
+mcp_xcf_analyzer filePath="Constants.swift" entireFile=true
+mcp_xcf_xcf action="edit Constants.swift"
 ```

 ## 🔍 Swift Code Analysis